-At 30 June 2017, included in other receivables was advance of approximately HK\$6,515,000 (equivalent to approximately RMB5,659,000) (2016: HK\$6,515,000 (equivalent to approximately RMB5,582,000)) made to an independent third party.
-The advance was interest free, unsecured and repayable on or before 30 June 2017.
-The amount was fully settled subsequently on 13 September 2017.
+At 30 June 2017, included in other receivables was advance of approximately HK\$6,515,000 (equivalent to approximately RMB5,659,000) made to an independent third party (2018: nil).
+The amount was fully settled on 13 September 2017.

-At 30 June 2017, included in deposits and prepayments was prepaid advertising fee of approximately RMB27,165,000 (2016: nil) in relation to marketing and promotion activities of Summi fresh orange juice.
+As at 30 June 2018, included in deposits and prepayments are rental deposits of approximately RMB17,575,000 (2017: nil) in relation to the lease of the placement of intelligent vending machines while there was prepaid advertising fee of approximately RMB27,165,000 in relation to marketing and promotion activities of Summi fresh orange juice as at 30 June 2017 and reclassified as other receivables due to the refund of early termination of the marketing and promotion activities.